 Prereq: EPID 6630.
+Restriction: Offered variable terms and years

 A review of the major issues in global cardiovascular disease epidemiology, including trends, the extent of the disease nationally and internationally, implications of major epidemiologic studies, and strategies for prevention.
 Emphasis of the course will be on review and interpretation of the cardiovascular epidemiology literature.